Stand up for the facts!

-In 2018, researchers at Rand Corporation, a nonprofit consulting group, explored the studies that had been done on guns and self-protection and found a field rife with challenges.
+In 2018, researchers at Rand Corp., a nonprofit consulting group, explored the studies that had been done on guns and self-protection and found a field rife with challenges.

 "We conclude that the existing evidence for any causal effect of defensive gun use on reducing harm to individuals or society is inconclusive," the authors wrote.

 One issue was a reliance on self-reporting, with no opportunity for independent confirmation.
 Surveys try to reduce this problem by including questions to ferret out inconsistent responses, but it’s not perfect.

 There is a running dispute over whether surveys aimed at detecting the defensive use of firearms over or undercount the actual events.
 The Rand group came down on the side of those who said that these surveys exaggerate defensive gun use.
 They also said that another widely cited survey, the annual National Crime Victimization Survey, might undercount defensive gun use.
 That survey suggested that guns were used about 116,000 a year.

 Biggs said that the Justice Department "conservatively estimated that guns are used 1.5 million times per year to save lives."